joshtynjala/building-adobe-air-applications/air-developer-tool-adt/adt-commands/adt-package-command.md

     java -com.adobe.air.ADT –package -storetype pkcs12 -keystore cert.p12 myApp.air myApp.xml myApp.swf

-Run ADT as a Java task in Apache Ant (although it’s usually best to use the ADT command directly in Ant scripts).
+Run ADT as a Java task in Apache Ant (although it's usually best to use the ADT command directly in Ant scripts).
 The paths shown in the example are for
 Windows: